demiwu96/demiwu96.github.io/README.md

 # Personal Website

 ## Description
-Welcome to my personal website. click the link at the bottom to see more information and my projects.
+Welcome to my personal website.
+Click the link at the bottom to see more information and my projects.

 ## Built with
 * HTML